 Many studies have shown that this increased release of serotonin from carbohydrate consumption increases one’s appetite for more carbohydrates.
 If you track your food intake, you know exactly the feeling I’m referring to for this circumstance.

-In fact, one could think of carbohydrates as a drug that elicit a desire for more carbohydrates.
+In fact, one could think of carbohydrates like a drug that elicits a desire for more carbs.

 Now let’s say there is weight gain from excess food intake.
 This ultimately leads to a depressed sensitivity to leptin receptorsA cell or group of cells, of which there are thousands of types that receive stimuli..

 Remember, leptin is the hormone that signals satiety.
 This should lead to a minimized feeling of satiety (you’re still feeling hungry)!